animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 This is a free-speech issue, too.
 Right To Talk About Suicide Plans Seriously Without Threat Or Risk Of Hospitalization, Drugging, Or Police Action is a free-speech issue, different from any other: A free-speech person might argue, "I support free speech, but if somebody talks about an elaborate plan to commit a murder, police should take action, in order to prevent the murder.
 In order to prevent the murder."
 But in the case of suicide, the inability to talk about the plan causes the suicide.

+I should specify, Right To Die, in principle, is distinct from Right For Physician To Commit Physician-Assisted Suicide, though the latter I also support under heavy regulations.

 ## Synchronicities

 Meanwhile, before and after, astonishing [synchronicities](https://en.wikipedia.org/wiki/Synchronicity) happened that can be listed below and I leave for your judgement on their metaphysical or coincidental nature.